mseckykoebel/ivy/client/README.md

 1. **🐎 Speed and stability improvements**: we're going to re-factor Ivy to use the least amount of code as possible.
 This will make it a lot quicker than it already is.
 And, it'll make it easier to contribute to
 2. **💾 API improvements:** Ivy's API will be re-worked for speed and security
 3. **🗓 Calendar and schedule improvements**: feature improvements and enhancements to calendar and schedule.
-Small hitlist: calendar exporting, course conflict detection, and multiple schedules for one quarter
+Small hitlist: calendar exporting to google calendar, course conflict detection, and multiple schedules for one quarter
+4. **🎨 Themes:** Customize Ivy's color scheme one of 22 available themes.
+We _might_ add the ability to add custom backgrounds 👀

 ### Ivy v2.0 - Coming 2023

 1. **🪄 Course recommendations**: when enough people use Ivy, Ivy will become smart enough to be able to *predict* the courses you should take.
 The more people that use Ivy, the better predictions will become
 2. **😳 CTEC support**: we're going to gun for native CTEC support.
 View past course and instructor ratings right in Ivy
+3. **💪 Major + minor progress:** Ivy's UI will be able to show you, given your major(s)/minor(s), what courses you have left to take, and your progress through your current major(s)/minor(s)

 And much, much more!